We're Siggy, Laurel and Ash Hilton. We started this business with the goal of making the world's most ethical wedding ring.

 3) Personally Sustainable.
 The three of us knew that if we were going to continue in the jewellery business, we had to make Good Gold both challenging and fun.
 None of us were comfortable being driven by money alone, so we had to do a bit of soul-searching to figure out if this was really the best step for us.

 We started to see Good Gold as an opportunity to not just prove that good ethics is a great business model, but to also grow in a way to make enough money to give back in a really significant way.
-We've all done our time volunteering, serving on boards and committees and it just doesn't suit us.
-We're good at making jewellery.
+We've all done our time volunteering, serving on boards and committees, which has added so much to our lives.
+But, what we're best at is making jewellery.
 We want to do it in a way that helps other people, either by giving them a great job or by making enough profit to donate in big ways.
 You can read more about our partnership with the Toolbox Initiative here.

 We are committed to doing everything we can to smash the patriarchy, dismantle white supremacy, decolonise ourselves, end ableism and stand by our rainbow community.
 We are constantly reflecting on our visual and written communication to support this commitment.
 We give all of our staff paid time to educate themselves on these issues.
 We are far from perfect, we welcome the challenge to do better, so please reach out if you see us acting in a harmful way.